ksatirli/homebrew-hashicorp/README.md

 - The `generate-casks.sh` helper will parse the `helpers/VERSION.sh` file and retrieve the _checksum_ for Vagrant `1.9.9`

+- Use `helpers/install-casks.sh vagrant` to verify installability of the newly generated Vagrant Cask

+  - This helper will carry out the following steps:

-- Copy the generated Cask files to `$(brew --repo)/Library/Taps/operatehappy/homebrew-hashicorp/Casks/)`
+    - Copy the generated Cask to `$(brew --repo)/Library/Taps/operatehappy/homebrew-hashicorp/Casks/`

-- Uninstall the previously installed version of Vagrant using `brew cask uninstall vagrant@1.9.8`
+    - Uninstalls the previously installed version of Vagrant using `brew cask uninstall vagrant@1.9.8`

-- Install the new version using `brew cask install vagrant@1.9.9`
+    - Installs the new version using `brew cask install vagrant@1.9.9`

+    - Lints the Cask file using `brew cask style vagrant@1.9.9.`

     - Uninstall the new version using `brew cask uninstall vagrant@1.9.9`

-- Optional, but highly recommended: use `helpers/install-casks.sh vagrant` to verify installability of _all_ currently generated Casks

-- Optionally, but highly recommended: lint your contribution using `brew cask style`

 ## Notes